uidevperson/react-app-setup/README.md

-Basic react app setup using react 16.2
+Basic react app setup using react 16.2 and react-bootstrap